I never tire of remarkable exterior transformations, and this one is a doozie.

 Chip, if this is too much trouble, I understand.
 Don’t worry about it.
 It’s just that your transformation is so nice, I would really like to feature it on my website.
 (I’ll add you to my email list so you can see it.)

 Thanks so much!
 Again, sorry to be so much trouble.

 But he could not have been more gracious.
 He went back outside with his camera yet again and I finally got the shot I was looking for:

 What a remarkable exterior transformation!
-I applaud Chip and Tim for the fabulous work they did on their home long before I arrived and thank them (and SuperiorPro) for allowing me to help with the finishing touches.
+I applaud Chip and Tim for the fabulous work they did on their home long before I arrived and thank them for allowing me to help with the finishing touches.
 And thank you, Chip, for laboring over the photos until we got a great representation of your “new” home.
 Well done!